Aliases for IGHG1 Gene

 GeneCards Summary for IGHG1 Gene

 IGHG1 (Immunoglobulin Heavy Constant Gamma 1 (G1m Marker)) is a Protein Coding gene.
-Diseases associated with IGHG1 include Chronic Lymphocytic Leukemia and Heavy Chain Deposition Disease.
-Among its related pathways are Role of phospholipids in phagocytosis and Creation of C4 and C2 activators.
-GO annotations related to this gene include antigen binding.
+Diseases associated with IGHG1 include Leukemia, Chronic Lymphocytic and Heavy Chain Deposition Disease.
+Among its related pathways are Creation of C4 and C2 activators and Role of phospholipids in phagocytosis.
+Gene Ontology (GO) annotations related to this gene include antigen binding.
 An important paralog of this gene is IGHG3.

 UniProtKB/Swiss-Prot for IGHG1 Gene